|

 Iowa State University of Science and Technology) in Ames.
 Although

-he had long been interested in plants and studied botany under professor
+plants and studied botany under professor

 Charles E. Bessey, he earned a B.S. in agriculture and graduate degrees